Arr. Mogens Andresen:

 ALESSANDRO OROLOGIO (1551-1633) Was an Italian trumpet player and composer.
 He was not employed in Copenhagen but the recorded INTRADA is dedicated to Chr.4.

 TRUID AAGESEN (1593-1625) was a teacher for the royal children.

 MOGENS PEDERSØN (1585-1626) was one of the leading danish musicians at the court.
-As a young member of the King’s Cantori, he was sent on a one-year study trip to Venice and study with Giovanni Gabrieli.
+As a young member of the King’s Chapel Choir.
+He was sent on a one-year study trip to Venice and took lessons with Giovanni Gabrieli.
 He later became vice chapel master.

 JOHN DOWLAND (1563-1626) was one af the most famous musicians in Europe.
 Dowland was highly estimated in Copenhagen.
-He got an unusually high salary, it was the size of what an admiral in the Danish Navy got.
+He got an unusually high salary, the same size as an admiral in the Danish Navy.
 When he came to Copenhagen he had a “Battle Galliard” with him.
-For the occasion he changes the title to THE KING OF DENMARK’s GALLIARD.
+For this occasion he changes the title to THE KING OF DENMARK’s GALLIARD.
 The full title are: “The Most High and Mighty Christianus the fourth, King of Denmark – his Galliard”.

-Although THE MUSICIANS CEILING was painted long asfter Dowland left Copenhagen one of the musicians is supossed to be a portrait of Dowland:
+Although THE MUSICIANS CEILING was painted long time after Dowland left Copenhagen, one of the portrayed musicians is supposed to be Dowland: